kevintzd/TargetDetection/README.md

 Currently, this repository supports Python 3.5, 3.6 and 3.7.
 Thanks to @morpheusthewhite

-### PLEASE BE AWARE: I do not have time or intention to fix all the issues for this branch as I do not use it commercially.
-I created this branch just for fun.
-If you want to make any commitment, it is more than welcome.
-Tensorflow has already released an object detection api.
-Please refer to it. https://github.com/tensorflow/models/tree/master/research/object_detection

-### If you find a solution to an existing issue in the code, please send a PR for it.

-### Also, instead of trying to deal with Tensorflow, use Chainer.
-It is ready to be used with all the common models https://github.com/chainer/chainercv & https://github.com/chainer/chainer .
-I can reply all of your questions about Chainer

 # How To Use This Branch
 1. Install tensorflow, preferably GPU version.
 Follow [instructions]( https://www.tensorflow.org/install/install_windows).
 If you do not install GPU version, you need to comment out all the GPU calls inside code and replace them with relavent CPU ones.